Kharghar: Site for Central Park

-Since its inauguration, the Central Park at Kharghar, is the center of recreational activities for people in Kharghar as well as other places.
-For safety there are four CCTVs at the Central Park, which will keep a check on the visitors and keep a track of all the people.
+The park has been open to the public since January 2010, and there is no entrance fee for visitors.
+Since its inauguration, Central Park at Kharghar has been the centre of recreational activities for people in Kharghar as well as other places.
+For safety, there are four CCTVs at Central Park, which keep a check on the visitors and keep a track of all the people.
 This move aims at ensuring maximum security for those who visit the park," a senior Cidco official said.

+In 2023, Residents of Kharghar and Navi Mumbai who frequently visited Central Park in Kharghar raised significant concerns about the park's deteriorating condition.
+They emphasised the urgent need for maintenance and rejuvenation.
+The park's fencing had been stolen, and the lake within the premises was in dire need of cleaning since it was filled with algae and litter (mostly plastic bottles).
+In a positive turn of events for residents of Kharghar and Navi Mumbai, CIDCO has taken proactive steps to clean the once-polluted lake at Central Park.
+This commendable action was prompted by the vigilance of Kharghar Civic, a proactive Twitter account dedicated to addressing local concerns, which brought the matter to CIDCO's attention.
+Till July 2023, the lake was beautifully cleaned.
+The difference in the lake before and after the clean-up was found remarkable by residents.

 Navi Mumbai Corporate Park

 CIDCO has planned a better version of Bandra-Kurla Complex (BKC) in Kharghar with a layered structure with a pyramid-shaped central hub of high rises.
-The new structure will encompass an area of 200 hectares factoring in the central park and golf course.
+The new structure will encompass an area of 200 hectares, factoring in the central park and golf course.
 The actual corporate hub will be on 125 hectares of land.
-Cidco has decided to have a layered structure with the outer fringe to be developed with 1-2 FSI while the core area will have 3 FSI.
+Cidco has decided to have a layered structure with the outer fringe to be developed with 1-2 FSI, while the core area will have 3 FSI.
 Around 50% of the area (120 hectares) has been set aside for the high rises with 3 FSI for the pyramid-shaped structure.
 Plots will be auctioned for corporates with the richer entities vying for the hub of the corporate park.
 Shops and commercial properties will also be developed so that there is night life, unlike BKC.
-Proximity to the Navi Mumbai International Airport and the metro project worth Rs 13,000 crore, will provide high class infra, a spokesperson said.
-The entire Kharghar node along with nearby industrial and residential Taloja will get connected to the new airport lending an opportunity for businesses to hop between work stations and the airport.
+Proximity to the Navi Mumbai International Airport and the metro project, worth Rs 13,000 crore, will provide high-class infra, a spokesperson said.
+The entire Kharghar node, along with nearby industrial and residential Taloja, will get connected to the new airport lending an opportunity for businesses to hop between work stations and the airport.